20 Japandi Living Room Ideas for Serene and Stylish Spaces

 Try cabinets with hidden handles that blend into the walls.
 This creates a seamless look that feels calming and organized.

-Sliding shoji screens add a unique Japanese touch to your Japandi living room.
+Shoji screens add a unique Japanese touch to your living room.
 Use these paper or fabric panels as stylish room dividers to create separate spaces when you need them.

 You can also use them as window coverings or closet doors.
 They filter light beautifully while keeping your privacy, and they add warmth and texture to your space.